devCU/IPS-4.3-BitTracker/README.md

 03/25/19

-- Should have a fully working Beta by end of month, lets say April fools day for good measure. :)
+- April 1st 2019 Public Beta
 - Added bitracker_devsrc and will be uploading the development files for those who want continue this application for the IPS 4.3 branch
 - Will do a release of compiled source in IPS .tar file format for import installations
 - Have already begun work on the [IPS 4.4x version](https://github.com/GaalexxC/IPS-4.4-BitTracker/) and should be a quick refactor and release.